hacka3/ps99-af/README.md

   -same as eggs but with your pet equip
   -faster tp (teleport)
   -some bugfixes and other small things
-if you dont have a mobile excuter use codex its the best mobile excuter for free but the only downside to it is theres 3 kyes kina sux
+if you dont have a mobile excuter use codex its the best mobile excuter for free but the only downside to it is theres 3 keys kina sux
 # SCRIPT
+codex download (its for mobile but you can use bluestacks on pc)
+codex.lol
 copy and paste
 loadstring(game:HttpGet("https://raw.githubusercontent.com/hacka3/ps99-af/main/autofarm"))()